h3nnn4n/colosseum/colosseum/games/food_catcher/DOCS.md

   }
   ```

 - `attack`: Short range attack against other actors and bases.
+The range is of
+  4 units.
+While attacking the actor can't move or do any other action.
   Example: Attack base with id `qux`:
   ```
   {